omeka/classic-enduser/docs/GettingStarted/Site_Planning_Tips.md

 # Site Planning Tips

-Before you start building an Omeka Classic site, it is useful to sketch out wireframes of your new site to help plan the content of your site, and to determine how you want your audiences to access and use that content on the website.
+Before you start building an Omeka Classic site, it is useful to view sites from our [showcase](https://omeka.org/classic/showcase/){target=_blank} and [site directory](https://omeka.org/classic/directory/){target=_blank}.
+Then think about the way Omeka manages [items](../Content/Items.md), [collections](../Content/Collections.md), and [files](../Content/Files.md) to help plan the content of your site, and to determine how you want your audiences to access and use that content.

-Planning for the content first will help you think about the ways that Omeka Classic can work best for you throughout different stages of the project.

-Questions to Ask While Planning
+Questions to ask while planning
 ---------------------------------------------------------------
-These questions will help with those planning steps.
+These questions will help with planning:

 **What are the primary goals of the website?**